Postgraduate Certificate in Early Years Practice

 On the PGCEYP we ensure that your placements meet your needs and complement your previous experience.
 You will gain invaluable experience in a number of different settings, one of which could be a Children's Centre.
 This variety of placement will strengthen your knowledge and help develop your practical skills in real-life situations.

 Placements also provide you with the perfect opportunity to connect with potential employers and build your professional network.

 “Early Years trainees benefit from carefully managed placements to ensure that they experience teaching different age groups of pupils, including key stage 1, and various types of good-quality settings in socio-economically and culturally diverse areas.”

 Successful completion of an early years teacher training course leads to the award of EYTS (Early Years Teacher Status).
 This award is different to the award of QTS (Qualified Teacher Status) and is designed for those who wish to specialise in work with babies and young children from birth to five years.

 Through the PGCEYP (Postgraduate Certificate in Early Years Practice) we train you to become a graduate leader responsible for organising and leading high quality practice in early years settings.
 The placements you carry out, alongside your academic training, ensure you are highly attractive to employers.
 In fact, our trainee teachers are so sought after than most have jobs before they finish their course

 “Highly professional trainees who understand and develop their leadership skills very well ...”

-Early Years teacher training is offered by the Institute of Education with national College for Teaching and Leadership (NCTL) and fully funded places are available for graduate practitioners and graduates who wish to work in early education.
+Early Years teacher training is offered by the Institute of Education with the Department for Education (DfE) and fully funded places are available for graduate practitioners and graduates who wish to work in early education.

 An employer incentive payment is also available for employers with trainees on the graduate employment based pathway.